Safe, consistent, and easy exception handling

 With this explanation, it's useful to consider async exceptions as "stronger" or more severe than sync exceptions, as the next section will demonstrate.

-cleanup threw an async exception, it would be a mistake to rethrow the sync exception thrown by
+async exception, it would be a mistake to rethrow the sync

 Therefore, this library will always throw an async exception if either the action or cleanup thows an async exception.
 Other than that, the behavior is currently undefined as to which of the two exceptions will be thrown.
 The library reserves the right to throw away either of the two thrown exceptions, or generate a new exception value completely.